-No dealer, broker, salesperson or other person has been authorized by the Township or by the Underwriter to give any information or to make any representations other than those contained in this Official Statement in connection with the offering of the Refunding Bonds and, if given or made, such information or representations must not be relied upon as having been authorized by any of the foregoing.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Refunding Bonds by any person in any jurisdiction in which it is unlawful for such offer, solicitation or sale.
-The information set forth herein has been obtained from the Township and other sources which are believed to be reliable, but is not guaranteed as to accuracy or completeness.
-The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstance, create an implication that there has been no change in the affairs of the Township since the date hereof.
+No broker, dealer, salesperson or other person has been authorized by the Township to give any information or to make any representations with respect to the Bonds or Notes other than those contained in this Official Statement, and, if given or made, such information or representations must not be relied upon as having been authorized by the foregoing.
+The information contained herein has been provided by the Township and other sources deemed reliable; however, such information is not guaranteed as to accuracy or completeness, and is not to be construed as a representation of the Township.
+The information and the expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale hereunder under any circumstances shall create any implication that there has been no change in any of the information herein since the date hereof or since the date as of which such information is given, if earlier.
+The information in this Official Statement concerning DTC and DTC's book-entry system has been obtained from DTC, and the Township takes no responsibility for the accuracy thereof.
+Such information has not been independently verified by the Township, and the Township makes no representation as the accuracy and completeness of such information.

-References in this Official Statement to laws, rules, regulations, agreements, reports and other documents do not purport to be comprehensive or definitive.
-All references to such documents are qualified in their entirety by references to the particular document, the full text of which may contain qualifications of and exceptions to statements made herein and copies of which may be obtained from the Township during normal business hours.
+References in this Official Statement to laws, rules, regulations, resolutions, agreements, reports and documents do not purport to be comprehensive or definitive.
+All references to such documents are qualified in their entirety by reference to the particular document, the full text of which may contain qualifications of and exceptions to statements made herein, and copies of which may be inspected at the offices of the Township during normal business hours.